LudovicRousseau/pyscard/src/smartcard/doc/user-guide.rst

 The Answer To Reset (ATR)
 =========================

-The first answer of a smart card inserted in a smart card reader is call the ATR.
+The first answer of a smart card inserted in a smart card reader is called the ATR.
 The purpose of the ATR is to describe the supported communication parameters.
 The smart card reader, smart card reader driver, and operating system will use these parameters to establish a communication with the card.
 The ATR is described in the ISO7816-3